bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 on the numerical values of (x0, x1) where each value is in the range [0, p).

-The high bit of y is changed to 0 if the smaller possible x value is correct, and 1 if the larger possible x value is correct.
+The high bit of a compressed point 0 if the smaller possible x value is correct, and 1 if the larger possible x value is correct.

-To decode one must remember the top bit, mask it to zero, and interpret the 16 bytes as the y coordinate as stated above.
-The top bit is used to determine the x coordinate in decompression.

 ~~~~~
 |--------------- y ---------------|